uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/idfunctionality.rst

 identify the |coss| (sensitive) functionality that needs to be protected and reasoned about.

-As a running example we will use the ``hello-mul`` minimal coss example that is written in C, and multiples two integers.
+As a running example we will use the ``hello-mul`` minimal coss example that is written in C, and multiples two unsigned 32-bit integers.
 The sources to ``hello-mul`` can be found within the ``coss-examples/hello-mul/coss-src`` folder.

 Below is the listing of ``coss-examples/hello-mul/coss-src/main.c``, the main module of ``hello-mul``: